gromnitsky/youtube_share/README.md

 1. Fetches the 1st video frame.
 2. Creates an in-memory canvas, puts the image onto it, draws the text w/ a play "button" next to it.
-3. Exports the canvas to jpeg in base64.
+3. Exports the canvas to jpeg.
+4. Uploads the jpeg to imgur.
-4. Constructs &lt;a&gt;+&lt;img&gt;
+5. Constructs &lt;a&gt;+&lt;img&gt;
-5. Copies the result into clipboard.
+6. Copies the result into clipboard.

+N.B.
+Don't try to run the extension in developer mode as an "unpacked extension"--you'll get an ill version that requires additional staff running on your machine (like `test/imgur-server-stub`).

+## Making a custom crx

+1. Generate a private RSA key:

+	`openssl genrsa -out private.pem 1024`

+2. `make`

+& you should get `_build/youtube_share-x.y.z.crx`.

+## Bugs

+* A user doesn't see any progress of downloading/uploading ops (which can be show (~5s), for imgur is slow), just a confirmation in the end.

+* If you encouter "Failed to fetch" alert, it means imgur has reset the connection.
+Register your own client_id at imgur & insert in `ext/conf.json` & maybe that'll help (it won't).
+The existing client_id I've just found on the internets.

 ## License